President Biden’s Announcement: A Step Towards Unity For Immigrant Families

 How Can Spouses Of U.S. Citizens Obtain PIP?

-Overcoming Obstacles With Legal Assistance
+Overcoming Obstacles with Legal Assistance

 Legal representation is vital for navigating any potential obstacles during the application process.
 These can include incomplete applications, missing documents, or issues during the biometrics or interview stages.
 An attorney can provide precise guidance, ensuring every aspect of the application is handled correctly and minimizing the likelihood of delays or denials.